Translations

 I see a white canvas, on a white Christmas.
 I will darken this canvas.
 The canvas outside remains white, as evening brings on the night.

-The origin of the term Christmas relates to Christ's Mass, which became Christmas.
-The divine, eternal plan of salvation was realized when the eternal Word became flesh, born of a virgin, to live his perfect life, to be crucified and die, to be resurrected from the dead, and to ascend to Heaven.
-We who are ready await the return of our Lord and Savior, when He comes to take us Home.
+The origin of the term Christmas relates to Christ's Mass.
+The divine, eternal plan of salvation was realized, when the eternal Word became flesh, born of a virgin, to live His perfect life, to be crucified and die, to be resurrected from the dead, and to ascend to Heaven.
+We, who are ready, await the return of our Lord and Savior, when He comes to take us Home.
 We may go Home, before He returns.

 The secular and temporal trappings of Christmas are minor, in the context of eternity.
 The snow looks clean and pretty.
 We are cleansed by the blood of the Lamb.